-Sure, there are harder mom seasons than others, and in the hardest ones we need to find pockets of rest.
+There are harder mom seasons than others, and in the hardest ones, we need to find pockets of rest.
 But when we’re not caring for a newborn or for 3 kids under the age of 3, things get a bit easier.

 Doing things that recharge you like getting enough rest, exercising consistently, reading purely for enjoyment (audiobooks are great for moms), having a quiet devotional and prayer time, and even time with close friends you can connect with.